fklein82/awesome-ai-python-function/README.md

 If you want to explore more code samples for serverless functions that can be deployed within Tanzu Application Platform, you can check out the samples folder.

-## Deployment
-For detailed instructions on how to build, deploy, and test your customized serverless image classification function using Tanzu Application Platform, please refer to the DEPLOYING.md file provided in this repository.

 ## Image Classification Function
 The core functionality of this accelerator is the image classification function, which performs the following steps: